EHTZ – Everyday Humanitarianism in Tanzania

 Stay updated and learn more by visiting our website and following us on social media!

-To discuss this, our host Janette Kotivirta is joined by Dr. Consolata Raphael Sulley, Senior Lecturer at the University of Dar es Salaam (UDSM) and Senior Researcher at EHTZ.
-Her work focuses on democracy, gender, and electoral politics in Africa and the Middle East.
-She brings extensive experience from both academic research and policy engagement across Tanzania and beyond.
+- Dr. Consolata Raphael Sulley, Senior Lecturer at the University of Dar es Salaam (UDSM) and Senior Researcher at EHTZ.
+Her expertise lies in gender, democracy, and electoral politics in Tanzania and the broader region.

 For a deeper dive into the themes of this episode, we recommend: